shuozhixu/PFDD/README.md

 - Shuozhi Xu, Yanqing Su, Lauren T.W.
 Smith, Irene J. Beyerlein, [Frank-Read source operation in six body-centered cubic refractory metals](http://dx.doi.org/10.1016/j.jmps.2020.104017), J. Mech.
 Phys.
 Solids 141 (2020) 104017

+Then in 2022, PFDD was extended to {134} slips in BCC crystals:

+- Lauren T. W. Fey, Shuozhi Xu, Yanqing Su, Abigail Hunter, Irene J. Beyerlein, [Transitions in the morphology and critical stresses of gliding dislocations in multiprincipal element alloys](http://dx.doi.org/10.1103/PhysRevMaterials.6.013605), Phys.
+Rev. Mater.
+6 (2022) 013605

 PFDD was also extended to HCP crystals, for slips on basal, prismatic-I, and pyramidal-II planes:

 - C. Albrecht, A. Hunter, A. Kumar, I.J.
 Beyerlein, [A phase field model for dislocations in hexagonal close packed crystals](https://doi.org/10.1016/j.jmps.2019.103823), J. Mech.
 Phys.
 Solids 137 (2020) 103823

-As of March 2022, the PFDD model had not been used to study slips on pyramidal-I planes in HCP crystals, but doing so should be straightforward.
+As of March 2023, the PFDD model had not been used to study slips on pyramidal-I planes in HCP crystals, but doing so should be straightforward.

 ## (viii)